gatsbyjs/gatsby/docs/blog/2019-04-03-how-we-think-about-product-at-gatsby/index.md

 ### Outcome-based roadmaps

-Once we understand the ideas we want to prioritize, the objectives we’re trying to hit, and the results we’ll use to measure those outcomes, we can put together a roadmap that shows where we want to focus.
+Once we understand the ideas we want to prioritize, the objectives we're trying to hit, and the results we'll use to measure those outcomes, we can put together a roadmap that shows where we want to focus.

-Typical roadmaps are difficult to use because they don’t communicate information in a way that addresses everyone’s needs.
+Typical roadmaps are difficult to use because they don't communicate information in a way that addresses everyone's needs.

-To make sure that we don’t fall into this trap, we will do outcome-based roadmaps.
+To make sure that we don't fall into this trap, we will do outcome-based roadmaps.
 Our roadmap will include:

 - our business vision
 - our objectives
 - our business results

-This will help us focus our roadmaps on business problems we’re trying to solve, rather than a general feature that we’re not sure is important.
+This will help us focus our roadmaps on business problems we're trying to solve, rather than a general feature that we're not sure is important.

 ## Where will all of this information live?